-Psilocybin derivatives are important because what are considered to be minor chemical differences can make a big difference in the body.
+Psilocybin derivatives are important because what are considered to be minor chemical differences in a molecule can make a big difference in the body.
 For example, consider the difference between amphetamine and methamphetamine.
-The difference is one methyl group on the amine.
+The difference is one methyl group on the amine group (Figure 3).

-Now, consider the structural difference between psilocybin and baeocystin.
+Now, consider the structural difference between psilocybin and baeocystin (Figure 4).

-To be clear, we are not suggesting that baeocystin and psilocybin have pharmacological differences akin to those known for amphetamine and methamphetamine.
-Our real point is that we have absolutely no idea how baeocystin’s pharmacology differs from psilocybin’s pharmacology.
-The same holds true for the other psilocybin derivatives, like aeruginascin.
+However, this is not to suggest that baeocystin and psilocybin have pharmacological differences akin to those known for amphetamine and methamphetamine.
+The point is that scientists have virtually no idea how baeocystin’s pharmacology differs from psilocybin’s pharmacology.
+The same holds for the other psilocybin derivatives like aeruginascin.